 The University College London has a team of doctors, nurses and researchers that wanted to produce a website that would improve the process of helping women make a decision about their choice of contraception.

-Moore-Wilson worked closely with UCL and their target audience by running a number of focus groups that helped drive the design and content of the site.
-As the site was developed it was regularly checked with the target audience to ensure a completely user-friendly experience.
-The project is currently being given a clinical trial and it has already received excellent feedback.
+We worked closely with UCL and their target audience by running a number of focus groups that helped drive the design and content of the site.
+As the site was developed it was regularly checked with the target audience to ensure a completely user friendly experience.

 - New website design, branding and build

 - Results emailed and sent by text to users

 - Marketing collateral to raise awareness